a. What types of sources and stakeholders does RepRisk screen?

 The RRI decays over time as follows:

-For the first 14 days after a significant risk incident, the Current RRI remains at the same value.
+For the first 14 days after a significant risk incident, the Current RRI remains constant.

 If no new exposure is captured thereafter, the Current RRI decays to zero over a maximum period of two years: